 - Prevent violent death and injuries in communities around the country.

-- Increase funding to the Department of Health and Human Services (HHS) to study the effect of gun violence and unintentional gun-related injury on public health and safety.
+- Support study on the effect of gun violence and unintentional gun-related injury on public health and safety.

 - Support evidence-based restrictions on gun sales and implementation of background checks.

 Support Food and Drug Administration (FDA) oversight of e-cigarettes and associated products, including:

 - Prohibiting access and marketing to children and adolescents, and those under the age of 21;